 Don’t take this information as gospel or a substitute for a physical examination.
 If you or someone you know has encountered a blunt force impact to the head, get it checked out by a trained physician or at an emergency room as soon as possible.
 Even mild brain injuries should be treated and diagnosed.

-Contact a New Jersey Traumatic Brain Injury Attorney at Greenberg, Walden & Grossman, LLC
+Contact a New Jersey Traumatic Brain Injury Attorney at Greenberg & Walden, LLC

 Have you or a loved one suffered a concussion or possible brain injury, because of the negligence of another party?
 If so, don’t bear the burden of paying all the medical expenses and other treatment need yourself.
-You should speak with a New Jersey Traumatic Brain Injury Attorney at Greenberg, Walden & Grossman, LLC. for experienced help and pursuing justice and the compensation you may be entitled to under the law.
+You should speak with a New Jersey Traumatic Brain Injury Attorney at Greenberg & Walden, LLC. for experienced help and pursuing justice and the compensation you may be entitled to under the law.

-To learn more how Greenberg, Walden & Grossman, LLC can help you, call us at (201) 528-6928 or email our firm using the contact form on this page to schedule a free initial consultation with one of our lawyers.
+To learn more how Greenberg & Walden, LLC can help you, call us at (201) 528-6928 or email our firm using the contact form on this page to schedule a free initial consultation with one of our lawyers.